- About the School

 Graphic Arts Technology Management (GATM)

-The Automotive Technology Management program is considerably broader than auto mechanics, this program includes coursework in electrical theory, hydraulics and pneumatics, management, communication as well as other advanced technical work areas.
-With over 26,000 square feet dedicated to laboratories and classrooms, UCM has some of the finest facilities and equipment available for automotive technology.
-These facilities include: chassis, engine and transmission dynos, two large labs with ten-lifts, two alignment racks, an automotive machine shop, oil and fuel analysis equipment, and state of the art scanners and diagnostic equipment.
+The Automotive Technology Management program is considerably broader than auto technology, this program includes hands-on coursework in electrical theory, hydraulics and pneumatics, alternate fueled and hybrid/electric vehicles, management, communication as well as other advanced technical work areas.
+With over 30,000 square feet dedicated to laboratories and classrooms, UCM has some of the finest facilities and equipment available for automotive technology.
+These facilities include: chassis, engine and transmission dynos, two large labs with nine-lifts, alignment rack, an automotive machine shop, oil and fuel analysis equipment, and state of the art scanners and diagnostic equipment.

 Central Missouri's Design & Drafting Technology area is one of the most technologically advanced in the Midwest.
 Our facilities house some of the most sophisticated workstations and software available to industry today.
 We manage over 80 computer stations in three different labs.
 Our software includes 3D Studio-Viz, AutoCAD, Architectural Desktop, Mechanical Desktop, Civil Desktop, Inventor, MicroStation, CAD key, 3D Home Design Suite, Paint Shop Pro, Microsoft NT, Microsoft Office, and many others.
 We also house some top quality output devices for printing everything that you have created from "E" size prints to photo quality renderings and Dimension's 3D printing as featured in Jay Leno's Garage video.